kevinchabreck/paintchat/README.md

 -  run as a single instance or as multiple clustered nodes
 -  consistent, persistant state
 -  dynamically add/remove nodes at any time
+-  out of the box service discovery and load balancing with zero configuration

 ![paintchat screenshot](paintchat.png)